Japanese Cooking Tools: 33 Essentials for Home Chefs

 A wooden Japanese tofu mold lined with cheesecloth, holding a freshly pressed block of silken white tofu

 Homemade tofu is markedly better than supermarket tofu, and the difference is mostly the freshness.
 A wooden or plastic tofu mold with cheesecloth lets soy milk and nigari coagulate into a clean block.
 The technique is simple: soy milk, coagulant, drainage time.
 The result is tofu so silky and clean-tasting that it changes how you think about the ingredient.
-A home tofu mold kit costs $20 to $45.
+A home tofu mold kit includes everything except the soy milk.

 Kushi are thin bamboo skewers in multiple lengths.
 They handle yakitori grilled chicken, kushikatsu deep-fried skewers, dango sweet rice dumplings, and most grilled small foods.
 Yakitori features prominently in our guide to izakaya culture.
 Soak before grilling so they do not burn.
 Buy a large pack — they are single-use and you will use them constantly.
-A variety pack of bamboo kushi skewers costs $5 to $15.
+A variety pack of bamboo kushi skewers covers a season of grilling.

 Pickling, Brewing, and Bread